2 vs 3 wheeled cargo bikes – which is best for carrying kids?

 However, remember that a 3 wheeled cargo bikes is a lot less nimble than its two-wheeled counterpart and can be frustrating for experienced cyclists who want to be fast and agile on their cargo bike.

-If you’re used to riding a bike (particularly if you usually ride quite fast) you may find that a three-wheel cargo bike is cumbersome and much slower.
-You’ll definitely need to get used to your new turning circle!
+If you're used to riding a bike you may find that a three-wheel cargo bike is cumbersome and much slower.
+You'll definitely need to get used to your new turning circle!

 Cargo bikes with two wheels